Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 we achieve flexibility at the level of Rust code in the [abstractions](./abstractions.md) chapter.

 Finally, we optimize performance.
-This means eliminating redundant computation, carefully managing state access patterns, and considering the strengths and weaknesses of zero-knowledge proofs systems.
+This means eliminating redundant computation, carefully managing state access patterns, and considering the strengths and weaknesses of zero-knowledge proof systems.

 Happy hacking!